5th Division (South Vietnam): Easter Offensive

 On 2 April 1972 at the start of the Easter Offensive, the VC 24th Independent Regiment overran Fire Support Base Lac Long, defended by elements of the 49th Regiment, about 35 km northwest of Tây Ninh.
 The attacks on Lac Long and other outposts in Tây Ninh were a diversion designed to cover the main thrust into Bình Long Province.
 To initiate the campaign in Bình Long, the VC 5th Division (numbering about 9,230 soldiers) was ordered to take Lộc Ninh, Bình Long's northernmost town.
 The VC were supported by the PAVN 69th Artillery Command (3,830 soldiers) and the 203rd Armored Regiment (800 soldiers).
 Defending Lộc Ninh was the 9th Infantry Regiment commanded by Colonel Nguyễn Công Vinh, supported by the 1st Cavalry Squadron, 1st Regional Force Battalion and elements of the 74th Ranger Battalion.
 The attack began around 06:50 on 5 April with a heavy barrage of artillery, rocket and mortar fire targeting the headquarters of the 9th Regiment and the Lộc Ninh district compound.
-The VC simultaneously mounted other attacks throughout the Division's areas of operations in Lai Khê and Quần Lợi.
+The VC simultaneously mounted other attacks throughout the division's areas of operations in Lai Khê and Quần Lợi.
 The ARVN held back the initial ground assault and massive airpower was directed against the VC.
-Colonel Vinh ordered the 1st Cavalry Squadron — commanded by Lieutenant Colonel Nguyen Huu Duong — to withdraw from Fire Support Base Alpha to reinforce Lộc Ninh.
+Colonel Vinh ordered the 1st Cavalry Squadron — commanded by Lieutenant colonel Nguyen Huu Duong — to withdraw from Fire Support Base Alpha to reinforce Lộc Ninh.
 However, Duong refused, saying he would surrender his unit to the VC instead.
 Angered, Captain Mark A. Smith reportedly threatened to destroy the 1st Cavalry Squadron with American air power if the squadron didn't fight.
 From that point on, Smith virtually controlled the ARVN forces.
 A few moments later, elements of the ARVN 74th Ranger Battalion and the 3rd Battalion, 9th Infantry Regiment notified the regimental command post that they had broken out and were fighting their way back towards Lộc Ninh.
 Meanwhile, the 1st Cavalry Squadron began moving west towards the Cambodian border to engage the VC.
-A second ground assault in the afternoon was repelled by airstrikes however Colonel Vinh was either planning to surrender or desert when he ordered two of his soldiers to open the gates of the command compound at around 22:00.
+A second ground assault in the afternoon was repelled by airstrikes, however Vinh was either planning to surrender or desert when he ordered two of his soldiers to open the gates of the command compound at around 22:00.
 On the morning of 6 April a renewed VC assault entered the base and at this point the 9th Regiment only had 50 soldiers left, while another 150 wounded were in the hospital bunker.